Spaying in Rabbits

 Anesthetic reaction.
 Any animal may have an unexpected adverse reaction to any drug or anesthetic.
 These reactions cannot be foreseen, but are extremely rare.

 Internal bleeding.
 This may occur in association with any of the cut or manipulated tissues.
 This is very rare and is more likely to occur if your rabbit is too active in the days following the surgery.
 Signs to watch for include weakness, pale gums, depression/listlessness, lack of appetite, or a distended abdomen.

 Post-operative infection.
 Although rare, this may occur internally or externally around the incision site.
-Infection can be managed with antibiotics.
-Infections most commonly occur when the pet licks the surgical site excessively or is kept in a damp dirty environment.
-Monitor the surgical site several times daily for swelling, redness, wound breakdown, pus or other discharge.
+Infection can usually be managed with antibiotics and anti-inflammatory medication.
+Infections most commonly occur if the pet licks the surgical site excessively or is kept in a damp dirty environment.
+Monitor and observe the surgical site daily for swelling, redness, wound breakdown, pus or other discharge.

-Suture Reaction or Sinus Formation.
-This is extremely rare but occurs when a sensitive body reacts to certain types of suture material used during surgery.
+Suture reaction or sinus formation.
+This is very rare but occurs when the rabbit’s body reacts to the type of suture material used during surgery.
 This results in a draining wound or tract that may appear up to several weeks after the surgery was performed.
 Further operations may be required to remove the suture material and correct the issue.

 Will spaying have any adverse effects on my rabbit?

 The vast majority of rabbits will experience no adverse effects following spaying.
 There are many myths and beliefs about spaying that are not supported by facts or research.
 Your pet will not become fat and lazy.
 Be sure to discuss the pros and cons or any concerns you may have with a veterinarian familiar with rabbits.